-PITTSBURGH — Dick's Sporting Goods said Tuesday that its net income rose 13 percent in the first quarter as revenue edged up and some expenses declined.
+PITTSBURGH — Dick's Sporting Goods Inc. said Tuesday that its fourth-quarter net income rose 7 percent benefiting from strong sales during the critical holiday selling period.
+Its revenue rose 8 percent, topping analysts' expectations.

-Revenue at stores open at least a year, a key indicator of a retailer's health, fell 3.8 percent when adjusting for the extra week last year.
+Sales at stores open at least a year, a key gauge of a retailer's health, rose 7.3 percent when adjusted for an extra week in the prior-year period.
 This metric excludes results from stores recently opened or closed.

-Without adjusting for the extra week a year ago, revenue at stores open at least a year declined 1.7 percent.
+Sales at stores open at least a year increased 1.9 percent.

-For the second quarter, the chain anticipates earnings of about 75 cents to 77 cents per share.
+For the first quarter, the chain anticipates earnings between 51 cents and 53 cents per share.
+Wall Street expects 54 cents per share.